|Full List * Crow/Arikara * Sioux/Cheyenne * American * Rosebud

 Regarding Yellow Bird's parentage, the case for his father being Capt.
 Thomas Custer rather than his illustrious brother, Gen. George A. Custer, rests on the assumption that the gonorrhea that George A. purportedly contracted while at West Point left him sterile and therefore incapable of fathering child.
 "He was shooting blanks," cackled one old soldier.

 Although not born into the Teton Sioux, David Humphreys Miller was adopted late in life by both Iron Hail and One Bull, and like the other Sioux, Cheyenne and Crow chroniclers in 100 Voices (Ohiyesa, John Stands In Timber, William Bordeaux, Pretty Shield, Bird Horse, George Bird Grinnell), he had unique access to important particpants in the Battle of the Little Bighorn, some of whom left no other record, such as White Cow Bull and Drags The Rope.
 Miller frequenlty made pastel sketches of the Sioux survivors of the Battle of the Little Bighorn whom he interviewed.
 Some of Miller's portraits are exceptionally fine evocations of the historic personalities in their own right, such as his portraits of Lazy White Bull and Old Eagle and Black Elk late in life.
 Click here for information of David Humphreys Miller's sources among the Sioux, Cheyenne, Crow, Arikara and Apapaho.
-This material was excerpted from Custer's Fall by David Humphreys Miller, and appeared in American Heritage, June 1971. * * * Here is an account of another part of the battle -- the Siege of the Greasy Grass -- by White Cow Bull. -- B.B.
+This material was excerpted from Echoes of the Little Bighorn by David Humphreys Miller, and appeared in American Heritage, June 1971. * * * Here is an account of another part of the battle -- the Siege of the Greasy Grass -- by White Cow Bull. -- B.B.
 This is a FREE EXCERPT from Bruce Brown's For the FULL item -- with citations, notes, footnotes, etc. -- BUY the COMPLETE 100 Voices, all of which is SEARCHABLE...
 Who Killed Custer? + 100 Voices Who Killed Custer? -- the book that revolutionized Little Bighorn studies -- hotlinked to 100 Voices -- the largest and most complete collection of eye-witness accounts of the Battle of the Little Bighorn anywhere, in any form!
 Includes Who Killed Custer?
 Audio Book too!

 © Copyright 1973 - 2015 by Bruce Brown and BF Communications Inc. BF Communications Inc. Website by Running Dog